ApiRTC/web-agent/README.md

-# Apizee web-agent web application
+# ApiRTC web-agent web application

 This **web-agent web application** is intended to be integrated within any third party web application through an i-frame.